-Method for projecting growth in running costs for fire, central and other services (oth_opt_runn) 1: Forecast CPI; 2: Forecast increase in average earnings; 3: Weighted average of CPI and earnings growth; 4: Some % each year 3 Method for projecting growth in sales, fees and charges and other income from fire, central and other services (oth_opt_sfcsothinc) 1: Forecast CPI; 2: Some % each year 1 Spending Project tions - Non-service spending Commercial activities and investments Commercial and other spending lines to include (commel_selected_sp) List: provision for repayment of principal; interest payable None Overwrite projected commercial spending for selected council with own figures (overwrite_commcl_sp_projections) TRUE or FALSE FALSE Waste and transport levies Waste and transport authority levies to include (levies_selected) List: integrated transport authority levy; waste disposal authority levy All Funding System Reforms - Business rates resets Business rates resets Select pattern of business rates resets (select_reset_type) 1: No resets; 2: Full resets only; 3: Partial resets; 4: Phased (rolling) resets 1 Year of initial full reset (firstreset_year) Range: 2023 to 2035 2024
+Method for projecting growth in running costs for fire, central and other services (oth_opt_runn) Forecast CPI; Forecast increase in average earnings; Weighted average of CPI and earnings growth; Some % each year 3 Method for projecting growth in sales, fees and charges and other income from fire, central and other services (oth_opt_sfcsothinc) 1: Forecast CPI; 2: Some % each year 1 Spending Projection ons - Non-service spending Commercial activities and investments Commercial and other spending lines to include (commcl_selected_sp) List: provision for repayment of principal; interest payable None Overwrite projected commercial spending for selected council with own figures (overwrite_commcl_sp_projections) TRUE or FALSE FALSE Waste and transport levies Waste and transport authority levies to include (levies_selected) List: integrated transport authority levy; waste disposal authority levy All Funding System R eforms - Business rates resets Business rates resets Select pattern of business rates resets (select_reset_type) No resets; Full resets only; Partial resets; Phased (rolling) resets 1 Year of initial full reset (firstreset_year) Range: 2024 to 2035 2025

-If full resets only, select the number of years between full resets after the first (reset_onlyfull_freq) Number 5 Number of years between partial resets (reset_partial_freq) Number 5 The share of growth of revenues that is redistributed after a partial reset (reset_partial_pct_grow) %, 0 to 100 50 The share of loss of revenues that is redistributed after a partial reset (reset_partial_pct_loss) %, 0 to 100 100 If partial resets, select to also include intermittent full resets (reset_partialfull_on) TRUE or FALSE TRUE If partial resets, select the number of years between full resets (reset_partialfull_freq) Number 15 If phased resets, select the number of years an authority can retain growth or losses (reset_phased_freq) Number 5 Funding System Reforms - Business rates system Timing of reforms Include the impact of changes to the business rates retention system (include_brrs_change) TRUE or FALSE FALSE Year new business rates retention scheme takes effect (newscheme_year) Range: 2023 to 2035 2024 Retention, safety net and levies Rate of retention under new scheme (retention2) %, 0 to 100 50 Include safety net in the new system (safetynet_on) TRUE or FALSE TRUE Safety net threshold in new system as % of baseline funding (safetynet_newsys) %, 0 to 100 92.5
+If full resets only, select the number of years between full resets after the first (reset_onlyfull_freq) Number 5 Number of years between partial resets (reset_partial_freq) Number 5 The share of growth of revenues that is redistributed after a partial reset (reset_partial_pct_grow) %, 0 to 100 50 The share of loss of revenues that is redistributed after a partial reset (reset_partial_pct_loss) %, 0 to 100 100 If partial resets, select to also include intermittent full resets (reset_partialfull_on) TRUE or FALSE TRUE If partial resets, select the number of years between full resets (reset_partialfull_freq) Number 15 If phased resets, select the number of years an authority can retain growth or losses (reset_phased_freq) Number 5 Funding System Reforms - Business rates system Timing of reforms Include the impact of changes to the business rates retention system (include_brrs_change) TRUE or FALSE FALSE Year new business rates retention scheme takes effect (newscheme_year) Range: 2024 to 2035 2025 Retention, safety net and levies Rate of retention under new scheme (retention2) %, 0 to 100 50 Include safety net in the new system (safetynet_on) TRUE or FALSE TRUE Safety net threshold in new system as % of baseline funding (safetynet_newsys) %, 0 to 100 92.5

-Proportion of compensation provided for shortfall below safety net threshold (safetynet_newsys_propn) %, 0 to 100 100 Include levy in the new system (levy_newsys_on) TRUE or FALSE TRUE Select type of levy in the new system (levy_newsys_opt) 1: As now, with the current levy rate; 2: Cap on growth, applied above some multiple of baseline funding 2 Levy cap in new system as % of baseline funding (levy_newsys) %, 100 to 500 150 Tier shares Provide own tier shares for each type under new system (overwrite_tiershares) TRUE or FALSE FALSE Funding Syster n Reforms - Fair Funding Review included, but will be updated to allow you to consider the impact of char counted for in the local government funding system.
-This may also inclu Economic Fore ecasts Inflation Adjust inflation forecasts by some percentage points (inflation_growth_pct) percentage points 0 Overwrite forecasts for inflation with own figures (overwrite_inflation_projections) TRUE or FALSE FALSE
+Proportion of compensation provided for shortfall below safety net threshold (safetynet_newsys_propn) %, 0 to 100 100 Include levy in the new system (levy_newsys_on) TRUE or FALSE TRUE Select type of levy in the new system (levy_newsys_opt) As now, with the current levy rate; Cap on growth, applied above some multiple of baseline funding 2 Levy cap in new system as % of baseline funding (levy_newsys) %, 100 to 500 150 Tier shares Provide own tier shares for each type under new system (overwrite_tiershares) TRUE or FALSE FALSE Funding System Reforms - Fair Funding Review Options not yet included, but will be updated to allow you to consider the impact of changes to how funding needs and revenue-raising capacity are assessed and accounted for in the local government funding system.
+This may also include the impact of potential transitional protection arrangements.
+Economic Forecasts Inflation Adjust inflation forecasts by some percentage points (inflation_growth_pct) percentage points 0 Overwrite forecasts for inflation with own figures (overwrite_inflation_projections) TRUE or FALSE FALSE